FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Almost everything you can think of, from a garlic press to a wine cooler, food processor to coffee maker, toaster, kettle and salad shaker.
 You’ll find a large range of saucepans and cooking paraphernalia and enough glasses, china crockery and cutlery to cope with a crowd!

 And in the living area?
-Do you have a TV, Video-Recorder, DVD player, Hi-Fi and telephone?
+Do you have a TV, Video-Recorder, DVD player, Hi-Fi, Sonos, telephone and anything else?

 Yes, all of these but bring your own DVDs and CDs with you.
 The TV in the living area has Freeview channels, but the TVs in the kitchen and bedroom don’t.
 There are also books, games and toys for all ages, a huge amount of tourism information, maps and guide books, and a telephone + access point.